lluppesms/copilot-dotnet-rps/Labs/RPS-Lab-1/README.md

 ![Type in /fix](images/RPS_060.png)

-Visual Studio will pop up a code comparison too to see what your suggestions look like:
+Visual Studio will pop up a code comparison tool so you can see what your suggestions look like:

 ![give some details on what you'd like fixed](images/RPS_070.png)

-If you scroll down, you should see if generated two methods:
+If you scroll down, you should see it generated two methods:

 ![Generated code](images/RPS_080.png)

-### Step 8: Refining the suggestion
+### Step 8: Refining the suggestions

 You can interact with GitHub Copilot before accepting the code it suggests.
 In this case, I'm not a fan of how it repeats the lowercase() function each time it asks for user input.
-I'd rather keep this DRY and move that into the function.
+I'd rather keep this DRY (i.e. Do Not Repeat Yourself!) and move that into the function.
 Let's ask it to do better!

 ![Review the suggestions](images/RPS_090.png)